The UAD Empirical Labs Distressor is fun…

 The attack and release obviously will tailor your sound, especially a slower attack time which makes for a somewhat gentler curve.
 This is true about any compressor with those controls, but everything you adjust on the Distressor will be audible and apparent.
 That is part of the fun.

 Notice the graphs of the “dist”(ortion) settings.
 It is really interesting to compare these to the TR5 Comprexxor, IK Multimedia’s take on the Distressor.
 There are actually quite a few difference between the two, and you can check them out for yourself.
+Also, take a look at the Kiive Xtressor and the Empirical Labs Arousor.

 - Before you do anything else, set the input and output to unity gain